 When the financial picture changed during the 1990s, changes in the economy compromised economic conditions for both insurance carriers and professional insurance claimants.
 These changes motivated insurance companies to find new strategies for denying claims.
 These shifts in the economy and the adaptations they spurned redefined the relationship of customer and service provider into adversaries.
 Insurers began to view payouts on disability insurance policies to professionals as overly costly, motivating a search for grounds to rescind policy coverage and terminate payouts.

 Lack of Cooperation with the Insurer Investigating the Claim: Once a disability insurance claim has been filed, the insurer will undertake an investigation to evaluate the claim and to assess whether the claimant qualifies for benefits.
-During the investigation process, the insurance company will issue requests for information, extensive documentation regarding the disability, financial statements, and tax records.
-While these requests cannot be used for the purpose of harassment or delay, failure to comply with reasonable requests will be used by the insurer to deny payment of the claim.
+During the investigation process, the insurance company will issue extensive requests for information, such as medical records, statements from the insured and his or her physicians and family and friends, financial statements, and tax records, spy on social media activity, and potentially conduct video surveillance of the insured.
+While these requests cannot be used for the purpose of harassment or delay, failure to comply with reasonable requests will be used by the insurer to delay or deny payment of the claim.

 Not Disabled Based on Policy Definition: Insurers frequently deny claims by asserting that the policyholder does not meet the definition of “disabled” within the language of the insurance policy.